Armisery/Pit-Bot/README.md

 Install:

-1.pip install -r requirements.txt or just pip install requests
+  -pip install -r requirements.txt or just pip install requests

-2.Install node.js
+  -Install node.js

-3. Do each individual command from node_requirements.txt
+  -Do each individual command from node_requirements.txt

-5. Put alts in alts.txt and proxies in proxies.txt.
+  -Put alts in alts.txt and proxies in proxies.txt.
 Alts must be in form of email:pass and proxies must be in form ip:port:user:pass

-7. Run Doxtrilauncher2.py
+  -Run Doxtrilauncher2.py